 Animal Cognition explains how cats recognize their owners’ voices.
 When tested, researchers found that cats responded to their owners’ voices 75% of the time, ignoring the voices of strangers.

-As a result, cats also attempt to mimic their owners’ voices, copying the tones and melody patterns to get their attention.
+So, cats mimic their owners’ voices, copying the tones and melody patterns to get their attention.
 Their speech comes out as a meow rather than words because of their uniquely shaped vocal cords.

-That being said, cats can’t distinguish between humans through their voices in a crowd.
-The volume will be too distorted for your pet to hear and recognize you.
+However, cats can’t distinguish between humans through their voices in a crowd as the volume will be too distorted for your cat to hear and recognize you.

-Even though we can’t smell our own pheromones (or even those of other humans), cats can by picking up our skin’s aroma through their powerful noses.
-These chemicals are like a fingerprint to cats and are how they distinguish between people.
+Even though we can’t smell our pheromones or those of other humans, cats can pick up our skin’s aroma through their powerful noses.
+These chemicals are like a fingerprint to cats and are how they distinguish between two different people.

-Cats also get used to certain perfumes and shampoos, associating them with your scent.
-If you change the products you use, your cat will notice and may display strange behaviors, for example:
+Also, cats get used to certain perfumes and shampoos, associating them with your scent.
+If you change the products you use, your cat will notice and may display strange behaviors, such as: